ReshaniSenevirathna/mountain-bikers-club/README.md

 Thank you to all [the people who already contributed to Mountain Bikers Club](https://github.com/cedeber/mountain-bikers-club/graphs/contributors)!

 ## Financial Contribution
-The hosting on Heroku and Digital Ocean are not free.
+The hosting on Heroku and DigitalOcean are not free.
 If you want to support the development of the app, you can send me some money via Buy Me A Coffee.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/cedeber)